Nuscale Power (SMR) Admits To Ongoing, Active SEC Inquiry, Shares Fall - Hagens Berman

 (MENAFN- GlobeNewsWire - Nasdaq) SAN FRANCISCO, Aug.
-08, 2024 (GLOBE NEWSWIRE) -- Hagens Berman urges NuScale Power Corporation (NYSE: SMR) investors who suffered substantial losses to submit your losses now .
+12, 2024 (GLOBE NEWSWIRE) -- Hagens Berman urges NuScale Power Corporation (NYSE: SMR) investors who suffered substantial losses to submit your losses no .
 The firm also encourages persons with knowledge who may be able to assist in the investigation to contact its attorneys.

 NuScale Power (SMR) Investigation: